zqdevelopers/zq_baileys_helper/README.md

   - `additionalNodes` (Array) Prepend your own binary nodes (the function appends required interactive nodes after detection).
   - `additionalAttributes` (Object) Extra attributes for the root relay stanza.
   - `statusJidList`, `useCachedGroupMetadata` (advanced Baileys relay options).
+  - `mdPatch` (boolean) Set to `false` to skip the MD compatibility patch for buttons/list/interactive messages.

 #### What It Does Internally
 1. Calls `convertToInteractiveMessage(content)` if `interactiveButtons` exist, producing: